VNC is short for Virtual Network Computing

 service vncserver restart2.
 Connecting to server via SSH tunnel [In Linux systems]

-Execute this command in the console on you computer running Linux operating system to establish SSH tunnel:
+Execute this command in the console on your computer running Linux operating system to establish SSH tunnel:

 ssh -L 5901:localhost:5901 -N -f -l vncuser IP_of_the_server